citlyze docs

 ContinueUse the generic JSON shape below if the installed version supports remote MCP.

-OpenAI Agents SDK or custom agentsConfigure a Streamable HTTP MCP client with the URL and authorization header above.
+OpenAI Agents SDK and custom agentsConfigure a Streamable HTTP MCP client with the URL and authorization header above.

 If a client only supports local stdio MCP servers, use the mcp-remote bridge section below.

-If a client cannot send custom HTTP headers, it cannot connect directly to Citlyze yet because Citlyze requires the Authorization header.
+If a client cannot send custom HTTP headers, it cannot connect directly to Citlyze, because Citlyze requires the Authorization header.

 Generic MCP JSON

-Many clients use an mcpServers object.
+Clients that use an mcpServers JSON object can start from this shape.
 Try type: "http" first.
 If the client expects the protocol name instead, use type: "streamable-http".
+Codex and OpenCode use their own config formats; see their dedicated guides linked above.

 {